alex0500/rozetka_parse/README.md

 Database contain follow info: title,description,price,avalibility,image so you can safety delete directory /image/

-For retrive image file from DB use progr
+For retrive image file from DB use restore_img.py